guw/knx-utils/README.md

 This project was created to easy the process of creating a configuration files for the OpenHAB KNX binding.
 It also allows to create configuration files for Home Assistant.

+## History / Project State

+Note, the project is not complete.
+While working on it I lost interest in OpenHAB and switched to Home Assistant.
+I created the configuration files once based on the analyzer output and never really had a need to complete the original intended functionality.

 [![Branch & PR Validation](https://github.com/guw/knx-utils/actions/workflows/build.yml/badge.svg)](https://github.com/guw/knx-utils/actions/workflows/build.yml)